 To help you I've written an article with some tips on how to do this, which you can find by clicking here.

 I hope that you found these tips useful.

-By following some (or all) of the 16 tips I've included in this article, you could be on the road to making back pain while driving a thing of the past.
+So try to follow some (or all) of the tips I've included in this article, and you could be on the road to making back pain from driving a thing of the past.

-Let me know in the comments section if this advice has helped you to eliminate back pain while driving or if you have any other tips to add.
+And let me know in the comments section if you have any other tips to add.